Caring For Your William Yeoward Crystal

 William Yeoward Crystal is a hand made product and although it is robust, care should be taken in its use, cleaning and storage.

-By following the above advice you will preserve your Crystal in good condition for many years.
+By following the above advice, you will preserve your William Yeoward Crystal products in good condition for many years.